nghin/vacsf.org.dev/_posts/meditations/2016-07-22-Surrender.md

 > So I say, walk by the Spirit, and you will not gratify the desires of the flesh (Galatians 5:16)

+Paul didn't say: Be vigilant and resist all temptations and you will not gratify the desires of the flesh.
+He askes us to walk by the Spirit.
+When the Hebrews got bitten by snakes in the desert, Moses didn't provide training on how to prevent snake bites, but instead he hung a bronze snake by God's instruction so that those who look upon it would be saved.
+So it is with the art of surrender, with trying to put Jesus in control, with myriad things pertaining to godliness, walk by the Spirit by simply fixing your eyes on Jesus.
+All it takes is faith as little as a mustard seed.

 {% include bible-study/bible-study-footer %}
 </div><!-- /.medium-8.columns -->
 <div class="bible-index medium-4 columns">